arthurscorreia/arthurscorreia/README.md

 ### About me

   - Computer Science student in the 4th semester at UFBA
-  - Sales Consultant at TITAN - Computer Engineering Junior Enterprise of UFBA
+  - Sales Consultant at TITAN - UFBA's Computer Engineering Junior Enterprise

 ---